RockefellerArchiveCenter/as_export/README.md

           git config --global user.name "Your Name"
           git config --global user.email you@example.com

 5. Set a cron job to run asExportIncremental.py at an interval of your choice.
-This should be done in the crontab of the user who's SSH key has been added to Github.
+This should be done in the crontab of the user whose SSH key has been added to Github.

 The first time you run this, the script may take some time to execute, since it will attempt to export all published resource records in your ArchivesSpace repository.
-If you ever want to do a complete export, simply delete the Pickle file specified in `lastExportFilepath` and the `lastExport` variable will be set to zero (i.e. the epoch, which was long before ArchivesSpace or any of the resources in it existed).
+If you ever want to do a complete export, simply delete `last_export.txt` and the `last_export` variable will be set to zero (i.e. the epoch, which was long before ArchivesSpace or any of the resources in it existed).

 ## Optional arguments
 The script supports a few arguments, which will include or exclude specific functions.